Kapiolani Manor

 No analysis available

-Very strong evidence that the building has shared laundry facilities: 19 of 20 recent MLS listings include the COMLAU amenity and numerous public remarks explicitly state "laundry on every floor," "2 washers and 2 dryers on each floor," or "community laundry room on every floor."
-Multiple agents’ remarks consistently mention the same feature, indicating it is a building-level amenity rather than an isolated unit attribute.
+High-confidence evidence the building has shared laundry facilities: 19 of 20 recent MLS listings include the COMLAU amenity and numerous public remarks explicitly state 'laundry on each floor', 'community laundry room on every floor', or '2 washers and 2 dryers on each floor'.
+These phrases appear across multiple listings and agents rather than a single outlier, supporting inclusion of the community laundry feature.

-Public remarks repeatedly and explicitly state there are laundry facilities on every floor (e.g., 'Laundry on Every Floor', 'community laundry rooms on each floor', '2 washers & 2 dryers on each floor').
-This is well-supported across many listings.
+Public remarks repeatedly state there are laundry facilities on every floor (e.g., "Laundry on Every Floor", "community laundry rooms on each floor").
+This feature is well-supported in the listings.

 No analysis available